Keto Hot Pockets- Chicken and Broccoli Alfredo

 Yes, you can use different types of meat for the filling, such as turkey, beef, or pork.

-Yes, you can use fresh broccoli, but you must cook it before adding it to the filling.
+Yes, you can use fresh broccoli, but you need to cook it before adding it to the filling.
 Boil or steam it until it is tender, chop it and add it to the filling.
+Using raw broccoli might not cook quite as evenly.

 Yes, you can use different types of cheese for the dough, such as cheddar, gouda, or provolone.
 However, it will impact the taste and texture of the dough.